 Having died already, what would Lazarus have to lose?
 I've talked with people who have clinically died and been resuscitated who are no longer afraid of death.
 But it isn't just the extraordinary coming back from the dead that invigorates our own connection to the story.
 It's Lazarus living for something much larger than himself, not contingent upon his life or death.

-I overheard on older friend once describe my early twenties conversion experience this way: “She's Lazarus come out of the tomb.”
+I overheard on older friend once describe my conversion experience in my early twenties this way: “She's Lazarus come out of the tomb.”
 In a way it was true, the first of a series of conversions and awakenings, like a hermit crab molting, leaving behind an exoskeleton time after time and, in successive increments living for something unseen and beyond myself.
 Life in Christ demands successive deaths and re-births.
-Maturing, growing in consciousness requires painful re-engagements with life-cycles of re-birth, self-sacrifice, transformation, dying, and being born again.
+Maturing and growing in consciousness requires painful re-engagements with life-cycles of re-birth, self-sacrifice, transformation, dying, and being born again.

 Am I due for another molting?

-A grace of aging is knowing from experience that the calling forth (Lazarus, come out!) will come in its own time, and once the creative life emerges, and then you can't go back anymore than you can change your mind about having a baby when you are in labor.
+A grace of aging is knowing from experience that the calling forth (Lazarus, come out!) will come in its own time, and once you emerge from the latest tomb - whatever that may be - you can't go back anymore than you can change your mind about having a baby when you are in labor.
 I know I'm called, like Lazarus, to come out of my tomb, to become fully alive, again and again.